French President Emmanuel Macron Lays Out Controversial Labor Overhaul

 Economists say that by making hiring and firing less risky, employers are likely to hire workers on longer-term and invest more in new projects.
 That in turn could boost productivity and fuel economic growth.
 French unemployment stands at 9.5%--more than twice the rate in Germany.

-"It is clearly a package that can help France catch up," said Stéphane Carcillo, an economist specializing in labor at the Organization for Economic Co-operation and Development.
+"It is clearly a package that can help France catch up," said Stéphane Carcillo, an economist specializing in labor at the Organization for Economic Co-operation and Development, which has long called on France to change its labor system.

+A more competitive French economy, Mr. Macron says, would pave the way for Germany and other wealthy eurozone economies to boost spending and fund financial backstops to shelter the currency union from a repeat of the debt crisis that has hammered southern European countries in the last seven years.

+Getting France's labor leaders on board with the plans--or at least persuading them not to stand in their way--has been a high priority for Mr. Macron.

 (END) Dow Jones Newswires